top of page

 By engaging a commercial broker, the company was able to:

-• Established a cash reserve funded during peak months with Broker guidance
+• Establish a cash reserve funded during peak months with broker guidance.

-• Adopted leasing for some equipment to lower upfront costs
+• Adopt leasing for some equipment to lower upfront costs.

 These steps helped the quarry maintain steady operations and meet financial obligations despite fluctuating income.
-The broker acted as the bridge between client and finance company, shouldering the administrative burden and ensuring that the business continued to run smoothly despite fluctuating income.
+The broker acted as the bridge between the client and finance company, shouldering the administrative burden and ensuring that the business continued to run smoothly.

 • Automated alerts for upcoming payments